 The most common symptoms indicating gestational diabetes are increased thirst, frequent urination, parched mouth, feeling tired even after resting, genital thrush, and sudden weight loss.
 Gestational diabetes is initially asymptomatic and is diagnosed during blood sugar tests in the 24th week of pregnancy.

 Table of Contents

 Gestational diabetes is quite common.
 By following certain ground rules, it is possible to undergo a healthy pregnancy despite the condition.
 The most important way to achieve this is by following proper gestational diabetes diet guidelines and consuming balanced, nutritious meals.
 Instead of skipping meals, one should ensure proper nutrition to control blood sugar levels.
 Drinking adequate water also helps.

-Women with gestational diabetes should not try to make diet plans of their own.
+Women should not try to make gestational diabetes diet plan of their own.
 They should consult their healthcare provider to formulate a suitable gestational diabetes diet chart, which will cover all their special dietary needs.

 In addition to adhering to the gestational diabetes diet guidelines, some more tips include:

 Obtaining the proper nutrients in the right amounts is key to managing this condition.
 A healthy diet aids significantly in keeping blood glucose volumes in the normal range.
 It helps achieve the correct blood lipid levels and prevents further complications like cardiovascular disease.
 It also lowers the risk of developing type 2 diabetes post-pregnancy.

 We aim to apprise you about the gestational diabetes diet guidelines in the following few paragraphs.
 Know more about certain indispensable food nutrients that you must include in your pregnancy sugar diet chart.

 Lean meats are recommended.
 Red meat, processed meats and cold cuts are best avoided.
 Extra fats and skin layers should be removed.
 Cooking methods like grilling, baking and roasting are preferable.